 his government is ready for a discussion on the subject in the

-Gowda, who had said last week that the interests of
+Gowda said last week the interests of Karnataka farmers

-Karnataka farmers would be protected, reiterated there would
+would be protected, and reiterated today there would no

 Tamil Nadu has filed an application in the Supreme Court